Visit www.gvsu.edu/lakerstogether for more.

 Applicants who are not awarded sabbaticals because of inadequate funding should reapply to be reviewed the following year.

-The recommendation not to award a sabbatical because of staffing problems will be made by the Dean after consultation with the appropriate unit head.
+The decision not to award a sabbatical because of staffing problems will be made by the Provost after review of the Dean's recommendation of inadequate staffing concerns.
 Applicants who are not awarded sabbaticals because of staffing problems will receive a written explanation from the Dean.
 If an applicant’s recommended sabbatical is delayed because of staffing problems, the applicant will be given priority for the following year, assuming the applicant’s proposal has been recommended and approved by the Provost.
-If the applicant makes alterations in the sabbatical proposal or delays beyond one year, then the applicant must seek approval of alterations as outlined in Section 8.
-A faculty member whose sabbatical is delayed because of staffing problems will not be required to wait an additional 6 years from the later date before becoming eligible to apply for another sabbatical, but will be eligible to apply 6 years from the previous eligibility year provided an approved final report is on file for the delayed sabbatical.
+A faculty member whose sabbatical is delayed because of staffing problems will not be required to wait an additional 6 years from the later date before becoming eligible to apply for another sabbatical, but will be eligible to apply 6 years from the previous eligibility year.

-If a faculty member finds it necessary to alter the original project approved for the sabbatical leave by the Provost, then three months before the sabbatical would have commenced the faculty member must submit a revised proposal to his/her College Dean.
+If a faculty member finds it necessary to alter the original project approved for the sabbatical leave by the Provost, then three months before the sabbatical would have commenced the faculty member must submit a revised proposal to their College Dean.
 This deadline may be waived in unusual circumstances by the Dean.
-If the Dean supports the revised proposal, the Dean will submit the revised proposal to the University Sabbatical Review Committee for special review and approval.
-If the proposed alteration is judged to significantly change or weaken the spirit of the original proposal, then the appropriate Dean or the University Sabbatical Review Committee may recommend to the Provost that the proposed alteration not be accepted.
-In this event, the sabbatical proposal would enter the standard review process (as outlined in Section 2).
-In the event that an alteration is proposed after the sabbatical has already commenced, the University Sabbatical Review Committee will recommend a course of action to the Provost.
+If the Dean supports the revised proposal, the Dean will recommend the revised proposal to the Provost for review and a decision.
+If the proposed alteration is judged to significantly change or weaken the spirit of the original proposal, then the Provost shall decide that the proposed alteration is not accepted.
+In this event, the faculty member can either fulfill the original approved sabbatical or cancel the project.
+In the event that an alteration is proposed after the sabbatical has already commenced, the Dean will recommend a course of action to the Provost.
 Depending on the nature and the extent of the alteration, the university may take action as it deems appropriate, including repayment to the university for time spent on sabbatical.

 If a faculty member decides not to take a sabbatical leave which has been approved by the Provost, then the faculty member must inform the Dean of the appointing unit at least three months before the sabbatical would have commenced.
-If the faculty member cancels a sabbatical leave later than three months before the start of the leave, the Dean shall be free to deny the request.
+The Dean shall inform the Provost of the cancellation.
+If the faculty member cancels a sabbatical leave less than three months before the start of the leave, the Dean shall be free to deny the request.
 This deadline may be waived in unusual circumstances.
+The faculty member who cancels will be eligible to apply for sabbatical the following year.

 Each faculty member returning from sabbatical leave shall prepare a final report of the sabbatical activities and accomplishments in accordance with the guidelines on the sabbatical website.
 The faculty member must submit the report electronically via the sabbatical website.
 This final report shall be filed no later than the end of the first semester after return to campus and shall include an account of the financial remuneration received during the sabbatical leave.
 The Provost will review the final report.
 If the Provost does not approve the final report as submitted, the faculty member may revise and resubmit it.
 The Provost will notify the faculty member, the Dean, and the Human Resources Office whether or not the final report has been approved.
 Eligibility for the next sabbatical leave shall be calculated from the academic year in which the Provost approves the final report.